Hunting King George Whiting

 When preparing the combination of squid and pipis on your hook, always start with the pipi first as it is a softer bait and KGW may get it off easily, however, the squid is hard for the fish to get off the hook, therefore we put the squid on last.
 Now ensure you fold the pipis on your hook tip several times prior to attaching the squid piece.
 The main thing to remember is to ensure that you expose the barb and tip of the hook.

 It is important when targeting KGW that the angler focus on the tides, the best tides are the peak of the high or the peak of the low, you want to be fishing two hours prior to those peaks, as it provides currant flow, which the whiting love, the flow will also bringing out little curstations a food source that the whiting love to eat.

 Look for weed beds amongst sandy patches, this is the ultimate place to target whiting in anywhere between the depths of 3-10meters.
 Once you have found your ground that you want to fish, drop in your burley pot, bait up and cast out your rods and sit back and wait for the action.
 If you don’t see any action within 15 minutes, pull up anchor and you burley pot and move to a different location.
 Keep doing this until you get a good school underneath you, it can be a hassle to keep moving but it is well worth it in the end.

-So get out and have yourself some winter fun and get a nice feed.
+So get out and have yourself some summer fun and get a nice feed.